World Journalism Preparatory School: History and origin

+In 2016 Ian Millman, the school's first dean of discipline and academic intervention specialist, was found to have engaged in sexual impropriety with a WJPS student.
+The student was in her sophomore when Ian Millman first behaved inappropriately towards her.
+He was placed on administrative leave in 2014, and surrendered his state teaching license in 2015.

 Extra-curricular activities and after-school clubs

 Sports teams

 All of WJPS sports teams are via Public Schools Athletic League.
 However all students sports teams are from Francis Lewis High School.

 After-school program

 WJPS offers a free after-school program through the Greater Ridgewood Youth Council (GRYC).
 It is funded by the Schools Out New York City (SONYC) after-school framework for middle schools from NYC Department of Youth & Community Development.)
 It started in the 2014–2015 school year.
 This free high quality after-school program at IS25Q and World Journalism Preparatory School is only for grades 6-8 (students in World Journalism Preparatory School in grades 9-10 can join as youth employment).
 Students are given free snacks and homework help.
 They are then given activities aligned to the Common Core.
 Activities include Art/Drama Club, STEM Club, Chess Club, Guitar/Music Club, Builder's Club, Team Sports Club, Video Game Club, and Fitness Club.
 The program runs Monday through Friday, from 2:30 to 5:30pm.